We will begin reviewing applications for Summer 2024 internships in late March. The deadline for applications is April 15.

 • Assist in receiving, processing, and responding to correspondence with people in prison.

-• Assist with outreach using social media.
+• Assist with outreach using social media, including design and creation of social media posts.

 • Research and update resources on solitary confinement.